sa7vic/DSA-Website/README.md

 ---

-## ✨ Overview
+## Overview

 DSA Visualizer is an interactive educational platform designed to help students and developers understand data structures and algorithms through visual learning.
 Each visualizer provides step-by-step animations synchronized with actual code execution, making complex concepts easy to grasp.
+It is brought to you by Openverse, the open source club of IIIT Kottayam, if you wish to contribute, check out contributing.md
+We use C for code since, the visualizer is specifically tailored for the Datastructure 121 Course at IIIT Kottayam

-## 🎯 Features
+## Features

 ### 📊 **Available Visualizations**
 - **🔗 Linked Lists** - Doubly linked lists with memory address visualization and dynamic code generation